swatibarve/swatibarve/README.md

 Modelling.
 I build end-to-end analytics solutions — from raw data pipelines to executive dashboards.

-My economics background gives me the business context to turn numbers into decisions, not just charts.
+My economics and business background gives me the business context to turn numbers into decisions, not just charts.

-- Currently building: Python data analysis skills
-- Looking for: Data Analyst ·BI Analyst · Financial Analyst
-- Open to: Remote and hybrid roles across India
-- Immediate joiner

 ---